By the time men are between the ages of 40 and 55, they can experience a phenomenon similar to the female menopause, called andropause.

 Naturopathic Stress Treatments

-While eliminating excess stress might be optimal, usually is is not practical (we all have to work and live).
-Our goal is to help you develop an appropriate response to stress by "preparing you body to take it."
+While eliminating excess stress might be optimal, usually it is not practical (we all have to work and live).
+Our goal is to help you develop an appropriate response to stress by "preparing your body to take it."

 Before any herbs or supplements can be recommended for stress reduction, it is very important to have a physical examination and some tests done.
 Treatment will take into consideration blood levels of stress hormones, blood pressure, lifestyle, work and family situation, family history, and many more factors.
 It is not appropriate, for example, to start taking Panax ginseng when you feel stressed, because this could actually make things worse by raising blood pressure and stress hormones.